PEERINGTestbed/client/README.md

 * Do not change announcements more than once every 10 minutes.
 For best results, prefer to leave announcements up for 90 minutes to avoid route-flap dampening.

 * Be conservative.
 Routers are often running close to their limits and our first priority is to not disrupt Internet operation.
 In particular, do not announce AS-paths with more than 5 AS-hops, do not announce paths containing AS-sets with more than 5 ASes, and do not announce paths with more than 5 attached communities.

+## Running an application behind PEERING

+The `app` module configures a network namespace with a single interface, and routes the network namespace through PEERING OpenVPN tunnels.
+Run `./peering app` for a list of available parameters.

+Each application operates on a PEERING prefix (either v4 or v6).
+We support isolating applications in their own network namespace or with a Linux virtual bridge.
+The virtual bridge approach is useful to run Docker containers attached to the bridge.

+By default, the namespace or bridge is called `pappX`, where X is an ID to identify the namespace.
+Users that need multiple applications will need to set a different ID to each application.
+By default, the application's egress traffic will be routed using table 20000, which is populated by BIRD.
+An option allows the user to choose a specific upstream to route egress traffic out of (`-u`).
+When deleting an application (`-d`), pass all the other parameters identically to when the application was created.

+### Troubleshooting

+In case sending traffic out of the namespace does not work, here are a list of things to check:

+* Check prefix propagation on Looking Glasses.
+AT&T and HE have telnet-accessible LGs: `route-server.ip.att.net` and `route-views.he.net`
+* Check that PEERING OpenVPN tunnels and BGP sessions are up; announce a prefix and check reachability from the host.
+* Check that IP forwarding is enabled (e.g., run `sysctl -w net.ipv4.ip_forward=1`).
+* Check that the `FORWARD` chain in `iptables` is set to `ACCEPT`, and change it if needed (`iptables -P FORWARD ACCEPT`).
+* Check that the DNS resolver replies to requests from PEERING space.

+> The "unreachable" printed by BIRD when printing exported routes is unrelated to prefix propagation.
+It just means that BIRD itself doesn't know the route to your prefix, which is fine as the destination is the host itself and no further routing is necessary.

 ## Running announcements via Web